 Special Occasions Celebrations

 We respect the fact that families often have different traditions and holiday celebrations.
 We strongly encourage families to come into the classroom and share their celebrations.
 Holidays in general can be over-stimulating for young children.
 We are aware of children’s excitement surrounding celebrations.
 We acknowledge and engage in group discussion of their individual experiences without emphasizing holidays in the curriculum.
 Minimizing stress for families and children often associated with the holidays is our focus.

-To be responsive to children who have food allergies or other dietary restrictions, each room will have a list of foods that all children can eat specific to that classroom.
-Only foods that all children can eat will be allowed.
-Pre-packaged foods that are commercially prepared by a licensed food vendor need to include a list of all ingredients.
-Commercially prepared packaged foods must be in factory-sealed containers with the label.
-Peanut/tree nut products or items processed in facilities that process peanuts will not be allowed.
-Food may not include suckers, candy, or any other food that may be a choking hazard.
-Please read the food labels carefully before bringing in a treat.
+Because some children have allergies or other dietary restrictions, each classroom at the ECLL maintains a list of "safe" foods that all the children are able to eat.
+Only foods that all children can safely consume are allowed.
+Pre-packaged foods that are commercially prepared by a licensed food vendor must list all ingredients.
+Commercially prepared packaged foods must be in factory-sealed containers with the labels intact.
+Peanut/tree nut products or items processed in facilities that process peanuts/tree nuts will not be allowed.
+Suckers, candy or any other foods that may be a choking hazard are not allowed.
+Please read food labels carefully and consult with classroom staff before bringing a treat into the classroom.
 Homemade treats are not allowed.
-Fruit must be brought in whole, and staff will cut it for the class.
+Fruit must be provided whole (not cut into pieces)-staff will cut and serve it to the children.

 Rest and Activities

 Children are provided a rest/nap time if they spend more than four hours in care here at the center.
 Each child will have his/her own cot or crib.
 The center will provide sheets and blankets which will be laundered weekly and when visibly soiled.
 Cribs will be cleaned weekly or before use by another child.
 Infants, unless ordered by a physician, are placed on their backs to sleep and may assume any sleep position when they can do so themselves.